review-of-financial-studies/template-stata/README.md

 ### License for Code

-The code is licensed under an MIT license.
+The code is licensed under a MIT license.
 See LICENSE file for details.

 ## Instructions to Replicators

 ### Directory Structure

-The replication package expects the following directory structure (folders will be created automatically if they don't exist):
+The replication package expects the following directory structure (folders will be created automatically if they do not exist):

 ```
 .